moliver28/research-handbook/content/job-families/security/security-operations.md

 ## Responsibilities

-There are three areas of focus within the Security Operations team.
+There are three functional responsibilities within the Security Operations team.

-### Security Incident Response Team
+### Security Incident Response

 - Detect and respond to company-wide security incidents, coordinating cross-functional teams to mitigate and eradicate threats
 - Monitor and analyze emerging threats, vulnerabilities and exploits